redhat-developer/intellij-knative/README.md

 The plugin skips building a function if it has not been updated since last build.

-### Inform user if func is not running when invoking it
+### Inform user if the function is not running when invoking it

 When invoking a function, which is not actually running, the user is informed of it, and she is asked to run it.